Meghashree-V/Aave_V2-Credit-Scorer/README.md

 ## Machine Learning Methodology

 **Model Choice:**
-- For this internship submission, I have chosen a Random Forest classifier.
+- I have chosen a Random Forest classifier.
 Random Forest is a widely accepted, robust, and interpretable model for tabular data like DeFi wallet features.
 I selected it because it balances predictive power with transparency and ease of explanation, which is especially important for technical assessments.
 - **Note:** Random Forest is a strong, industry-standard choice for credit scoring and tabular ML tasks.
 It is well-suited for both small and medium datasets, provides feature importance for interpretability, and is commonly used in real-world risk assessment systems.
 For future improvements, more advanced models (like LightGBM/XGBoost) can be explored, but Random Forest is an excellent baseline for this project.

 **Feature Engineering:**